Fun and Games (Better Call Saul): Plot

 Jimmy McGill and Kim Wexler leave for work while Mike Ehrmantraut and his men remove all traces of Howard Hamlin's murder from their apartment.
 When they return, Jimmy reassures Kim that they will eventually forget what happened, but Kim does not react.

 Gus Fring meets with members of the cartel at Don Eladio's home.
-Juan Bolsa reads Hector Salamanca's statement claiming Gus killed Lalo Salamanca, since Lalo contacted Hector after his supposed death but is now missing.
-With no proof of Lalo's initial survival, Eladio dismisses Hector's request for revenge.
+Juan Bolsa reads Hector Salamanca's statement claiming Lalo Salamanca survived the shootout at his house which Gus organized, but has since been killed for real.
+With no proof of Lalo's initial survival, Eladio dismisses Hector's accusations.
 To keep the peace, Eladio divides the Albuquerque-area drug territory: the Salamancas will control the South Valley, while Gus receives the area to the north.
-Gus later tells Mike to find a new crew to immediately resume construction of the meth lab.
-To celebrate, Gus visits a wine bar and converses with David, his favorite sommelier, enjoying his company before cutting the visit short.
-Mike informs Nacho Varga's father, Manuel, of Nacho's death and says the Salamancas will no longer target him and will face "justice".
+Gus later tells Mike to find a new crew to resume construction of the meth lab.
+To celebrate, Gus visits a wine bar and enjoys the company of David, his favorite sommelier, before cutting the visit short.
+At night, Mike visits Nacho Varga's father, Manuel, who recognizes Mike from having previously worked on his Chrysler Fifth Avenue.
+Mike informs Manuel of Nacho's death, says the Salamancas will no longer target him, and that they will face "justice".
 Manuel dismissively tells Mike he is no different from the criminals with whom he associates.

 Jimmy and Kim attend Howard's memorial at HHM and learn the firm will downsize and rebrand.
 Howard's widow, Cheryl, questions them about the circumstances of Howard's death.
 Kim deflects blame by suggesting Cheryl failed to notice Howard's supposed drug problem, causing Cheryl to break down in tears.
 The next morning, Kim surrenders her law license.
-At home, Jimmy begs Kim to reconsider but finds she has packed her belongings.
+When Jimmy returns home, he begs Kim to reconsider but finds she has packed her belongings.
 Kim tells Jimmy she loves him but they are bad for each other and will only hurt those around them.
-She reveals that she knew of Lalo's survival before he appeared at their apartment but did not tell Jimmy for fear it would jeopardize their scheme against Howard, which she enjoyed but now regrets.
-She then tearfully leaves him.
+She reveals she knew of Lalo's survival before he appeared at their apartment but did not tell Jimmy for fear it would jeopardize their scheme against Howard, which she enjoyed but now regrets.
+Kim then tearfully leaves Jimmy.

-In a flashforward, Jimmy has fully embraced his Saul Goodman persona, living in a large mansion, frequenting prostitutes, and driving a 1997 Cadillac DeVille, with his iconic "LWYRUP" license plate, to his newly renovated office to meet with clients.
+In a flashforward, Jimmy has fully embraced his Saul Goodman persona, living in a large mansion, frequenting prostitutes, and driving a 1997 Cadillac DeVille with "LWYRUP" vanity plate to his newly renovated office to meet with clients.